AmineDjeghri/awesome-os-setup/README.md

  - Install Ubuntu from [MS Store](https://apps.microsoft.com/store/detail/ubuntu-on-windows/9NBLGGH4MSV6?hl=fr-fr&gl=fr)
  - Run directly Ubuntu from windows search bar (or windows terminal and choose ubuntu)

+ #### Windows Terminal & WSL :
+ - Open Ubuntu terminal from current location : go to windows terminal ->  parameters -> profiles -> ubuntu -> command line (under name) and change it to `ubuntu run`
+ - Use ubuntu as default terminal in pycharm: tools>terminal  and put in shell path: `ubuntu run`
  - You can use this command to convert a windows path to wsl path : `wslpath  'C:\Users\AmineDjeghri\Desktop\git\quarterback-tabular'`
 ## customize linux terminal
- - Use ubuntu as default terminal in pycharm: tools>terminal  and put in shell path: `ubuntu run`

 ### Install and set up zsh as default

 If necessary, follow these steps to install Zsh: